unibuc-cs/software-engineering-product-4errors/README.md

 ## 2. Integration Tests 🔗

 Integration tests validate the interactions between different modules, ensuring that controllers, HTTP request URIs, and other components work seamlessly together.
 For MovieMingle, we have implemented **17 integration tests** that simulate real-world user interactions (including authentication and secured endpoints) and validate overall system performance.
+In these tests, we used an **in-memory H2 database** to simulate the database environment, ensuring fast and isolated testing.
 All integration tests have passed.
 Here is an overview of the main integration test cases:

 | **Test Case**                                          | **Expected Result**                                     | **Status** |
 |--------------------------------------------------------|---------------------------------------------------------|------------|